-Often, if you get acclimated to plant pollens, etc. in the Midwest when you are young, you won’t have severe allergy issues later.
+Often, if you get acclimated to plant pollens, etc. in the Pacific NorthWest when you are young, you won’t have severe allergy issues in the NorthWest later.
 If you move elsewhere later in life, like to the desert Southwest, your immune system will experience a whole new set of plant pollens and likely some new molds too.

 During the first year in a new region, your immune system is gathering info.
-Then it stores this information.
-The second year and every year thereafter is when you should expect allergies to the plants of the Southwest to pop up if you are susceptible.
+Then it stores this information for future reference.
+The second year and every year thereafter is when you should expect allergies to the plants of that region to pop up, if you are susceptible.

-1. Eye drops (1-2 drops per day of Zaditor, Alaway, or Pataday) are the treatment of choice for ocular symptoms.
-These drops can also help with sinus congestion.
+1. Eye drops (1-2 drops per day of Lastacaft, Zaditor, Alaway, or Pataday) are the treatment of choice for ocular symptoms.

 2. Oral medications (Zyrtec, Claritin, Allegra) are extremely helpful in providing around the clock coverage

 Surprisingly, yes.
-Many of our patients are hoping to solve medical issues without the use of medicines.
+Many of our patients are able to control the symptoms of hay fever without the use of medicines.
 These non-pharmaceutical ideas can also help patients who are utilizing the medical treatments outlined above.
-Treating ocular allergies without medicines involves avoiding exposure.
+Treating ocular allergies without medicines largely involves avoiding exposure.
 Measures like keeping the windows shut, using an air purifier in the bedroom, washing your hair before bed to remove pollen, and maybe throwing a blanket over your sheets and pillowcase every morning will help.
 Many of our patients get significant relief from artificial tears used in combination with a saline nasal spray such as Oceans.